BRAIN TYPING – How Does Jon Do It?

 Just as Mendel saw only what is now known to be a phenotype, he inferred the presence of something that must represent a genotype, since this was the most plausible explanation of the patterns of transmission that he was observing.

 JN similarly inferred or deduced (over 25 years ago) from what is now called Brain Typing the presence of something that must represent a genotype, since this was the most plausible explanation of the patterns that he was observing.

 JN discovered that for the mental, motor, and spatial skills to be regularly repeated by those of the same Brain Type, yet having different ages, sexes, and people groups (what are commonly and inappropriately referred to as “races”), it mandated a genetic basis.

 Identifying the DNA components of each BT in the 21st century is a far more arduous task than examining Mendel’s plant traits.
 Nonetheless, BTI is committed to finishing the genetic task it began in the mid-1990s.
 We, and some highly educated and respected scientists are giving our best to bring it about.

-If you desire to know more specifically the empirical approach JN has developed over these many years for identifying each BT, refer to the BTI website for products and material.
+If you desire to know more about Brain Typing, specifically the empirical approach JN has developed over these many years for identifying each BT, refer to the BTI website for products and material.